 “That’s such a fascinating point, because that’s telling us that if we place more value and emphasis on that kind of support, it makes a very real difference,” Busteed said.

 Also making a difference, the survey found, is the amount of experiential learning opportunity a student has while in college.
 If recent graduates had experienced either “an internship related to their studies, active involvement in extracurricular activities or a project that took a semester or more to complete,” they were 1.5 times more likely to strongly agree that their education was worth their expenditures.

-The findings were similar to what the survey found last year, its initial year, when it first asked about well-being and workplace engagement.
+The findings were similar to what the survey found last year, its initial year, added this. wanted to make clear this was just 2d year. might make sense to do that higher, if you can see a place. dlwhen it first asked about well-being and workplace engagement.

 If working graduates remember having had a professor who cared about them, made them excited to learn or encouraged them to follow their dreams -- which Gallup called being "emotionally supported" while in college -- the graduates’ odds of being engaged at work more than doubled.

 Graduates whose college experiences included the aforementioned forms of "experiential and deep learning" were twice as likely to be engaged in their work.
 But only 3 percent of graduates said they had all six of the formative college experiences that meant they had both emotional support and deep learning.

 “Deep experiential learning is really important, but it’s not as simple as just having a paid job or internship,” Busteed said.
 “It needs to be work where you’re really applying what you’re learning.
 I think even if an individual professor just thought carefully about the job or internship the student was going to have over a summer, the two could come up with examples of how to tie their learning into that experience.
 It has a profound impact.”